Do you know what separates professional traders from losing traders?

 #1: Think independently

-One of the reasons why most traders fail is because they ask questions like these…
+One of the reasons why most traders fail and that prohibits them from professional trading is because they ask questions like these…

 - Is exponential or simple moving average better?